ElnurBDa/python-course/markdown_files/module8_presenterm.md

 2. **HTTP & APIs** — requests, responses, status codes, and JSON
 3. **Python as a web client/server** — using `requests` and serving simple pages

-Keep this question in mind:
-> “What exactly is traveling over the network right now — HTML or JSON?”

 ---

 How the Web Works